LucasDelfino92/morrowindsharp/mw#.md

 [**Area Effect Arrows Integrated**](https://www.nexusmods.com/morrowind/mods/47745?tab=files)
 An alternative version of the official plugin Area Effect Arrows that distributes the new projectiles throughout the game world rather than dumping them all in one shop, and includes an integrated version of BTB's Area Effect Projectiles.
-- Hide all plugins except **Area Effect Projectiles Integrated.ESP**
+- Hide all plugins except **Area Effect Projectiles Integrated.ESP**.

 [**Brutal Backstabbing**](https://www.nexusmods.com/morrowind/mods/45890?tab=files)
 Introduces a backstabbing mechanic - do more damage when stabbing an enemy from behind (based on Agility/Sneak).
 Mod Configuration Menu includes option for Short Blades only or all weapons.
 Be warned - NPCs can backstab you as well!